rueter/rueter.github.io/emerald/docs/Rueter2010_Adnominal-person-in-the-morphological-system-of-Erzya_sust261_Disertation-2010-12_PhD.md

 MORPHOLOGY
 Table 4.44

-Morphematic representation of the %Gak enclitic Phonetic
+Morphematic representation of the -Gak enclitic Phonetic
 STAND